 The Escrow Holder Won't:

-• Comply with lender's standards as outlined in the escrow agreement
+• Comply with lender's standards as noted in the escrow agreement

 • Prorate tax, interest, insurance and other fees according to guidelines